sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/aggregate-metrics-statsd.md

 ## Configure the StatsD listener

-Use flags to configure the Sensu StatsD Server when you start up a `sensu-agent`.
+Use configuration flags to configure the Sensu StatsD Server when you start up a `sensu-agent`.

 The following flags allow you to configure event handlers, flush interval, address, and port: